fahimaislam2022/Hotel-Management-System/README.md

 # Hotel Management System – Admin Panel

-A web-based **Hotel Management System Admin Panel** built to simplify hotel operations through a centralized management interface.
+A web-based Hotel Management System Admin Panel built to simplify hotel operations through a centralized management interface.
 This module allows administrators to manage rooms, monitor bookings, supervise housekeeping, handle customer records, track invoices, and maintain account security.

 ## Admin Module Overview
 The admin side of the system is designed to support day-to-day hotel management tasks from a single dashboard.
 It provides secure authentication and a set of management tools for handling hotel resources, guests, reservations, and billing.

 ## Features

 ### 1. Admin Login
 - Secure admin authentication
 - Username and password based login
-- "Remember Me" option for convenience
+- Remember Me option for convenience

 ### 2. Dashboard Overview
 - Displays summary statistics such as: